Facts Based "Racism" | Black & White on the Gray Issues Pt. 2 2025-10-16 18:05

 So then you have crazy people responding to misinformation.

-And that's what we at.
+And that's where we're at.

-We're a bunch of crazy people, a bunch of shit-up soda cans waiting to pop over some bad information.
+We're a bunch of crazy people, a bunch of shit up soda cans waiting to pop over some bad information.

 Yeah.